 Signs A Child Has a UTI

-If a child is too young to tell a caregiver how they feel, signs are more vague: high fever, grouchiness or a lack of desire to eat.
-Sometimes, a young child only will have a low-grade fever, loose stools or the diaper urine might smell “bad.”
+If a child is too young to tell a caregiver how they feel, signs are more vague.
+High fevers, general grouchiness and a lack of appetite are common signs of a UTI.
+Sometimes, a young child only will have a low-grade fever, loose stools or “bad” smelling diaper urine.

-• Pain in the low back or around the bladder
+- Pain in the lower back or around the bladder

 If a caregiver thinks a child has a UTI, they should call a health care provider.
 The only way to diagnose a UTI is with a urine test.